Half-Day Helicopter Great Barrier Reef Trip

 Not only that, but you get to combine a breathtaking view of the reef from the air, with a chance to explore underwater on the same day.

 You will fly out with Nautilus Aviation to join up with Down Under Dive's boat, Evolution.
 The 20-minute scenic flight will give you a great look at the reef from above.
-Aboard Evolution you will join the other guests on board, for a quick lunch before you go out for a snorkel to explore the reef.
-Then enjoy another scenic flight home via another route to see more of the beautiful Great Barrier Reef.
+You'll then have 15 minutes time on the reef, then enjoy another scenic flight home via another route to see more of the beautiful Great Barrier Reef.

 mask, Snorkel, Fins (with Snorkel price only)